-And, whilst there are plenty of companies offering services to promote your business online, you can probably do most of this promotion yourself at very low cost, or even for free.
+There are plenty of companies offering services to promote your business online.
+But with an effective advertising strategy in place you can do most of this promotion yourself at a very low cost, or even for free.

-Once it has been set up, a website will only cost you a few pounds per year for hosting and a domain name, and with that you can generate customers and sales.
+Once it has been set up, a simple website will cost you a few pounds per year for hosting and a domain name; an ecommerce site costs a little more but it will pay dividends by generating a regular stream of sales.

 2. Online advertising

-Any business can get exposure using online classified ads on sites such as Gumtree and Craigslist, and these can be very cheap - or even free.
+Any business can get exposure using online classified ads on sites such as Gumtree, and these can be very cheap - or even free.

 You can place targeted ads for your business online every day, and people will find them via search.
-You can advertise anything from a one-day event like a garage sale to a service like photography, plumbing or gardening.
+You can advertise anything from a one-day event to a service like photography, plumbing or gardening.

 4. Content marketing